 ABOUT MOBE SYMPOSIUM

-MOBE (Pronounced “moe-bee”) Marketing Opportunities in Business and Entertainment, where Marketing, Technology, Sports, and Entertainment professionals converge with early-stage/growing businesses, business professionals and corporations.
-The MOBE Mission: To facilitate discussion, instruction and business building relationships.
+MOBE (Pronounced “moe-bee”) Marketing Opportunities in Business and Entertainment, where Marketing, Technology, Sports, and Entertainment professionals converge with early-stage/growing businesses, business professionals, and corporations.

-Since 1992, the MOBE Symposium has delivered business building, education and mentoring resources for African-American professionals; sports, entertainment, and other entrepreneurs.
+Since 1992, the MOBE Symposium has delivered business building, education, and mentoring resources for African-American professionals; sports, entertainment, and other entrepreneurs.
 MOBE facilitates deals between these companies and large corporations to grow their businesses.

 The brand remains strong, as it delivered on an intention most conferences don’t: To build business!!!
 MOBE has a proven track record for presenting strategic alliances and professional development.

 Our registrants directly influenced the spending power and impacted a vastly larger urban consumer base.

 More than $187 million in business was generated to African-American companies as a direct result of associations conceived at MOBE symposiums.